StarExec/StarExec/distribution/INSTALL.markdown

 4) In the deployed-sql directory, which should have been created by the Ant build, you will need to execute the NewInstall.sql script in MySQL.
-This script will create the Starexec database and stored procedures, along with creating a few data entries that Starexec expects by default.
+This script will create the StarExec database and stored procedures, along with creating a few data entries that StarExec expects by default.
 For example, you can execute

 ```sh
 mysql -u"username" -p"password" < NewInstall.sql
 ```

-5) Certain users and groups will need to exist to give Starexec appropriate permissions.
+5) Certain users and groups will need to exist to give StarExec appropriate permissions.

 Ensure SANDBOX_USER_ONE and SANDBOX_USER_TWO have been created on your head node and all compute nodes.